michael105/minilib/doc/minilib.md

                (Not like &, which callbacks are invoked, while matching)

-              supply 0 for p_matched, when you do not need to extract matches.
+              supply 0 for p_matched_cbed, when you do not need to extract matches.
               This will treat % in the regex like a *, a following digit (0..9) in the regex is ignored. if the 5th argument, a pointer to a text_match struct,